Economic evaluation of time: Hourly payment

+Consequences

+Devaluing non-compensated time

+Economic evaluation of time impacts people's decisions about time use.
+A salient outcome for adopting an economic mindset, or thinking about time in terms of money, is devaluing of non-compensated time.
+Results from a survey of nationally representative sample of Americans from the May 2001 Current Population Survey (CPS) Work Schedule Supplement showed that people who were paid by the hour, compared to those not paid by the hour, weighed the monetary returns more strongly when making decisions about time use.
+Therefore, they showed greater willingness to give up their free time to earn more money ("Work more hours but earn more money" vs. "Work fewer hours but earn less money").
+Another study demonstrated that technical contractors who sold their services by the hour came to evaluate their time in terms of money, which led the contractors to devalue non-compensated time (e.g., volunteering).
+These non-compensated time use domains are discussed below.

+Volunteering

+People who are paid by the hour (vs. salary) volunteer less.
+In the laboratory, participants who calculated their hourly wage (vs. those who did not calculate their hourly wage), volunteered less and also reported that they are less willing to volunteer their time.

+Pro-environmental behavior

 People who are paid by the hour are less likely to engage in pro-environmental behaviors, such as recycling.
 Simply asking participants to calculate their hourly wage lowered their willingness to engage in environmental behaviors as well as their actual behaviors in recycling scrap papers in a laboratory experiment.
 This is due to the hourly participants' spontaneous recognition of the trade-offs they are making with every minute of their time.
 People feel as if they are losing money when engaging in environmental activities because these are non-compensated.

 Social interaction

 Economic evaluation of time undermines social interactions.
 Thinking about money increases people's willingness to work and reduces their willingness to spend time with others.
 In an experiment done by Cassie Mogilner, participants who thought about money-related words (e.g., price), compared to participants who thought about time-related words (e.g., clock), were significantly more likely to spend time working more and socializing less with loved ones.
 As such, people who are focused on money are less interpersonally attuned—they are less caring and warm and rather in a business mindset.